tiki-tk/tiki-ui/README.md

 **Status: It's Early Days**

-It might be possible to make something with Tiki UI in its current state, but you should be reading and willing to jump into the guts.
+It might be possible to make something with Tiki UI in its current state, but you should be ready and willing to jump into the guts.

 - [x] Rows and Columns
 - [ ] Wrapped rows (and columns?)